Lornng/Innovation/README.md

 AURA_INSTANCENAME=Instance01

 -----------------Neo4j Query----------------

 // CONSTRAINT creation
 // -------------------
 //
 // Create node uniqueness constraints, ensuring no duplicates for the given node label and ID property exist in the database.
-This also ensures no duplicates are introduced in future.
+This also ensures no duplicates are introduced in the future.
 //
 // NOTE: The following constraint creation syntax is generated based on the current connected database version 5.11-aura.
 CREATE CONSTRAINT `imp_uniq_node_Name` IF NOT EXISTS